Light Learning Curve: The Natural Cigar Explained

 No matter what part of the world it hails from, natural wrappers bring a multitude of options to the average cigar novice and seasoned smoker alike.
 From a light tan Claro to a greenish, chlorophyll-rich Double Claro, all the way to the robust, reddish-brown Rosado (aka Colorado Claro), the natural cigar has it all.

 Looking to learn a bit more about natural cigars or natural cigar wrapper tobacco?
-Cut and torch as many varieties of natural cigars as you can to determine what suits you best.
-Be sure to check out the monthly curated cigar subscription from Klaro Cigars.
-This boutique cigar service provides amateur cigar puffers and veteran stogie smokers alike with the world’s best 90+ rated cigars, all delivered to their doorstep.
+We suggest that you cut and torch as wide a variety of natural cigars as you can to determine what suits you best.
+Klaro's monthly curated cigar subscription is here to help you explore, as we continue to provide amateur cigar puffers and veteran stogie smokers alike with the world’s best premium cigar blends, all delivered to your doorstep.